JSON-RPC interface for Foswiki

 JQueryForm's

-$.ajaxSubmit()
+$.ajaxSubmit() method.

 If a namespace, method, or parameters are specified as part of a JSON-RPC request object as well as using URL parameters, the URL parameters take higher precedence and are merged into the request object.